zarar2312/BetterDocs-React/src/plugins/account-details-plus.md

 ghcommentid: # DON'T CHANGE
 layout: product # DON'T CHANGE
 ---
 Lets you view popout, nickname and more from your account panel at the bottom.
-For support and update announcements you can visit [Zere's server](https://bit.ly/ZeresServer).

 ## Demo